jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 For consistency with other aspects of DNS administration, domain name values are specified in letter-digit-hyphen Label (LDH-Label) form.

-A CAA record with an issue property tag that does not specify a domain name is a request that certificate issuers perform CAA issue restriction processing for the corresponding domain name without granting authorization to any certificate issuer.

-This form of issue restriction would be appropriate to specify that no certificates are to be issued for the domain name in question.
+The following CAA record set requests that no certificates be issued for the domain name 'certs.example.com' by any issuer other than ca1.example.net or ca2.example.org.

+certs.example.com         CAA 0 issue "ca1.example.net"
+certs.example.com         CAA 0 issue "ca2.example.org"

+Because the presence of an issue property tag in the relevant resource record set for a domain name restricts issuance, domain name owners can use an issue property tag with no CA domain name to request no issuance.

-For example, the following CAA resource record set requests that no certificates be issued for the domain name 'nocerts.example.com' by any certificate issuer.
+For example, the following resource record set requests that no certificates be issued for the domain name 'nocerts.example.com' by any certificate issuer.

 nocerts.example.com       CAA 0 issue ";"

-A CAA record with an issue property tag that specifies a domain name is a request that certificate issuers perform CAA issue restriction processing for the corresponding domain name and grants authorization to the certificate issuer specified by the domain name.

-For example, the following CAA record set requests that no certificates be issued for the domain name 'certs.example.com' by any certificate issuer other than the example.net certificate issuer.

-certs.example.com         CAA 0 issue "example.net"

-CAA authorizations are additive; thus, the result of specifying both the empty issuer and a specified issuer is the same as specifying just the specified issuer alone.

-An issue property tag where the issuevalue does not match the ABNF grammar MUST be treated the same as one specifying the empty issuer.
+An issue property tag where the issuevalue does not match the ABNF grammar MUST be treated the same as one specifying an empty issuer.
 For example, the following malformed CAA resource record set forbids issuance:

 malformed.example.com     CAA 0 issue "%%%%%"

+CAA authorizations are additive; thus, the result of specifying both an empty issuer and a non-empty issuer is the same as specifying just the non-empty issuer.

 An issuer MAY choose to specify issuer-parameters that further constrain the issue of certificates by that issuer, for example,